PacktPublishing/Data-Science-for-Marketing-Analytics-Second-Edition/README.md

 Data Science for Marketing Analytics covers every stage of data analytics, from working with a raw dataset to segmenting a population and modeling different parts of it based on the segments.

 ## What you will learn
-* Data pre-processing, exploration and visualization techniques using Pandas, Matplotlib and Seaborn modules
+* Data pre-processing, exploration, and visualization techniques using pandas, Matplotlib, and Seaborn modules
 * Clustering techniques, such as hierarchical and k-means clustering, and their use in customer segmentation
 * Regression models for predictive modeling using scikit-learn
 * Regularization techniques for reducing overfitting in regression models